-- 7.6 What are your performance levels for your key measures related to leadership and social responsibility: - a.) accomplishment of your organizational strategy and action plans; - b.) stakeholder trust in your senior leaders and the governance of your organization; - c.) fiscal accountability and regulatory, safety, accreditation, and legal compliance; - d.) organizational citizenship in support of your key communities?
+7.6 What are your performance levels for your key measures related to leadership and social responsibility:

+- a.) accomplishment of your organizational strategy and action plans; - b.) stakeholder trust in your senior leaders and the governance of your organization; - c.) fiscal accountability and regulatory, safety, accreditation, and legal compliance; - d.) organizational citizenship in support of your key communities?

 FDTC provides Dual Enrollment programming with service area high schools offering general and technical college courses to qualified high school students.
 Graph 7.6-1 shows the number of high school students taking college courses at FDTC each academic year.
 FDTC is exploring a number of strategies to increase participation and to convert participants into full time FDTC students upon their graduation.
-During the 2007-2008 fiscal year, the FDTC Recruitment Committee successfully identified and awarded 40 early action scholarships to area high school seniors.
-During the same academic year, over 500 COMPASS exams were administered to area high school juniors.
+The College identifies and awards early action scholarships to area high school seniors and administers COMPASS exams to area high school juniors.